google/xls/docs_src/dslx_reference.md

 ```

 The DSL has syntax for conveniently producing a new value with a subset of
-fields updated to "feel" like the convenience of mutation.
-The "struct update"
+fields updated to reduce verbosity.
+The "struct update" syntax is:
-syntax is:

 ```
 fn update_y(p: Point3) -> Point3 {